 Rosemary Essential Oil

-Native to the Mediterranean and Asia, rosemary derives its name from the Latin words “ros” and “marinus,” or “dew of the sea.”
+Rosemary oil supports overall well-being, contains antioxidants, and supports a healthy immune system.* Native to the Mediterranean and Asia, rosemary derives its name from the Latin words “ros” and “marinus,” or “dew of the sea.”
 An evergreen shrub in the mint family, it grows abundantly in rocky coastal regions.
-Rosemary Vitality™ essential oil has a bold, herbaceous flavor that pairs well with meat, pountry, breads and sauces.
-When taken internally as a dietary supplement, it contains antioxidants and may provide immune and general wellness support.*
+Rosemary essential oil has an invigorating aroma that can be used to create an environment conducive to work or study.
+It is often included in soaps, fragrances, shampoos, and household cleaners and is a key ingredient in our Thieves® essential oil blend.
+Rosemary Vitality™ essential oil has a bold, herbaceous flavor; contains antioxidants; and may provide immune support when taken internally.*

 Has a robust, invigorating, herbal aroma